viamrobotics/docs/docs/tutorials/control/flutter-app.md

    3. Click the **Resource** dropdown and select your organization.
    4. Set **Role** to **Owner**.
    5. Click **Generate key**.
-   6. The new key populates at the bottom of the list.
+   6. Find your new key at the bottom of the list.

 6. Use the copy buttons next to the API key ID and API key to copy each of them and paste them into your <file>.env</file> file.